cfarkas/Genotype-variants/README.md

 The input could be BAM files from a splice-aware aligner: e.g. HISAT2 or BAM files from Bowtie2 or BWA (form WES/WGS data)

 To collect variants, BAM files from the alignment of RNA-seq/WES/WGS reads are sorted and genome-wide simple diploid calling is performed with Freebayes (see https://github.com/ekg/freebayes).
 Raw VCF files are further processed using the VCFlib toolkit (https://github.com/vcflib/vcflib).
 VCF files needs to be intersected among biological replicates from each genotype (VCF-VCF intersect tool) and the resulting VCF file is then filtered using an adequate criteria.
 Finally, a variant normalization step is performed with the VcfAllelicPrimitives tool from VCFlib, simplifying multi-nucleotides variants (MNPs) into primitive alleles.
-The pipeline can be executed in:
+The pipeline can be executed in two ways:

-1) Galaxy to obtain the intersected VCF files per genotype and then in R (from windows and Max OSX)
+A) Galaxy to obtain the intersected VCF files per genotype and then in R (from windows and Max OSX)
-2) Fully automated in BASH by using a simple config file.
+B) Fully automated in BASH by using a simple config file.

 ##################################################################################################